menu

 Living in Voorhees

 Voorhees is a medium-sized township located in the state of New Jersey.
-With a population of 31,113 people and six constituent neighborhoods, Voorhees is the 55th largest community in New Jersey.
+With a population of 31,025 people and six associated neighborhoods, Voorhees is the 55th largest community in New Jersey.

 Also of interest is that Voorhees has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Voorhees telecommute to their jobs.
-Overall, about 7.81% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.93% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Voorhees is English.
 Other important languages spoken here include Langs. of India and Spanish.